karip/harbour-file-browser/README.md

 ### Features

- * Browse files and folders on the phone
+ * Browse and search files and folders on the phone
- * Search files
  * Open files (if xdg-open finds a preferred application)
  * View contents of text and binary files
- * Preview JPEG, PNG and GIF files inside the app
+ * Preview JPEG, PNG and GIF files
- * Play back WAV, MP3, OGG and FLAC audio inside the app
+ * Play back WAV, MP3, OGG and FLAC audio
  * Install Android APK and Sailfish RPM packages
  * Cut, copy and paste files (move/copy files) (by long pressing an item in a list)